outmoded/fireworks/README.md

 Well, @mikeal said we can't blow shit up and light stuff on fire.
 Something about not burning down the entire forest, blah blah blah.
 So instead we're going to have a virtual fireworks show.

+Special thanks to [Kevin Decker](https://twitter.com/kpdecker) for the canvas code powering the simulator.

 ## Install

 Start by installing the module and running the simulator: